10 Reasons Why Backpackers Love Uluru Tours

 There is nowhere else like Uluru in Australia, or indeed the world.
 A visit here is a once in a lifetime experience.
 No wonder so many backpackers make a stop here.
 Book a place on our grand Alice Springs to Uluru tour that includes 3 days exploring Central Australia with a whole day and night at Uluru.
 We’ll even thrown in a glass of bubbly at sunset!

-Book cheap Uluru tours at mulgasadventures.com.au
+Book backpacker friendly Uluru tours at mulgasadventures.com.au